Benjababe/ntumoons/scrapers/README.md

 For those who don't want to look at the script, this is a short overview:

-1. Initialise TypeSense collections for insertion
+1. Initialise Typesense collections for insertion

 2. Scrape modules and everything related to them
     - Retrieve current semester and course categories
     - Retrieve all modules for all course categories
     - Retrieve venues for all modules and their respective lesson times
     - Save data to local JSON files (in case)
-    - Insert indexable data (Modules only currently) to TypeSense host
+    - Insert indexable data (Modules only currently) to Typesense host
     - Upload modules, course categories and venues to Firebase

 3. Scrape faculty staff and their related information